 Alcoholism and drug addiction does not discriminate.
 It affects every class, race, ethnicity, and gender.
 Thus, it is no surprise that the disease affects many famous actors and actresses.
 They provide us with an example that with recovery, anything truly is possible.
+Here is a list of famous people who have battled alcoholism or drug addiction and found recovery.

 Academy Award-winning Anthony Hopkins, long considered one of the greatest current actors, struggled for many years with alcoholism.
 Finally, in the end of 1975, Hopkins achieved sobriety through Alcoholics Anonymous and remains sober to this day.